Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 I added the catalyst myself instead of having my Sherwin Williams store do it for me.
 Adding the exact amount of catalyst is critical.
 Following the specs, I added four ounces of the catalyst into the gallon of primer and three ounces to the gallon of Hi-Bild.
 The total shelf life is three months after catalyzing.

-Spraying performance: I had first tried spraying the primer with my Graco HVLP sprayer, but I couldn't spray the lacquer on heavy enough for it to level nice before it started to dry, so I used my Graco GX-19 Finish Pro airless sprayer, along with my rotating spray rack, to spray all of the cabinet doors.
+I had first tried spraying the primer with my Graco 9.5 HVLP Pro Comp sprayer, but I couldn't spray the lacquer on heavy enough for it to level nice before it started to dry, so I used my Graco GX19 Finish Pro airless sprayer, along with my rotating spray rack, to spray all of the cabinet doors.
 I masked the kitchen and sprayed the frames last.

-My GX-19 sprayer worked really well for spraying the primer and top coats.
+My Graco GX19 sprayer worked really well for spraying the primer and top coats.
 Pigmented lacquer seems to level out the best when sprayed at a higher pressure.
-The material must be applied fast and heavy enough to level out before it starts drying, which is literally only a few minutes after spraying it on.
+The material must be applied fast and heavy enough to level out before it starts drying.
+The drying starts literally only a few minutes after spraying it on.
 I set the pressure to 1,900 PSI and used a 310 fine finish spray tip from Graco, specifically a green FFLP tip.
 These spray tips reduce over-spray and work great for fine finish spraying.

-The finish: The finish looks and feels harder and smoother than paint.
+The finish looks and feels harder and smoother than paint.
 The lacquer won't mar after thirty minutes to one hour of drying.
-The room temperature was in the upper 60's.
+The room temperature was in the upper 60s.
 The leveling is far better than paint too when sprayed right.
 There is no orange peel texture.
-I used the "low gloss finish", which was very shiny on the cabinet doors.
-Oil from fingerprints and dirt wipe right off the surface without any problems.
+I used the "low gloss finish," which was actually very shiny on the cabinet doors, but not too shiny.
+I noticed during installation that oil from my fingerprints wiped right off the surface without any problems.
 I feel a lot more comfortable using this product on cabinets than paint.

 Is Sher-Wood Hi-Bild Pre-Cat Lacquer Good for Cabinet Painting?